checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/exporting-traces/newrelic.md

 ---
-title: New Relic
-head:
-  title: "Exporting traces to New Relic from Checkly"
+title: Exporting traces to New Relic - Checkly Docs
-  metatags:
-    title: "Exporting traces to New Relic from Checkly"
+displayTitle: Exporting traces to New Relic
+navTitle: To New Relic
 description: "Export traces from Checkly to New Relic for better observability."
 weight: 21
 menu:
   platform:
-    parent: "Export traces to 3rd party tools"
+    parent: Export traces to 3rd party tools with Checkly - Checkly Docs
 beta: true
 aliases:
   - "/docs/open-telemetry/exporting-traces/newrelic/"